ricardobentin/burger/README.md

 * MySql
 * Body Parser

+Use the provided schema and seeds files to initialize the database and create the required table.

 From there, run node server.js in your terminal.

-Use the provided schema and seeds files to initialize the database and required table.

 The application has one HTML page that has been styled with bootstrap and a custom css file.